RedTachyon19/jalapeno_bot/README.md

 # jalapeno_bot
-This is the code for the japaleno bot.
+Tis is the code for the japaleno bot.
 Version control is done on GitHub, and the bot is run on Replit.
 This is a moderation discord bot that has a variety of commands such as purge, snipe, ping, whois (gives information about a member in the server), invites, ban, and giverole.
 It can be found in my personal discord server Hot Chili:

 https://discord.gg/VkF3z8WmEN